Patater/patater.github.io/links/_posts/2007-11-11-sylphirc-from-ficedula.markdown

 uri: http://www.sylphds.net/ev2/contentview.php?id=401
 ---
 YAY!
 Rejoice ye people of this world.
 IRC on DS is here.
 Finally here!
 Much thanks and 10 kudos to Ficedula.
-How to use it: http://forum.gbadev.org/viewtopic.php?p=81720#81720